Search

 This kind of “blip” happens to me more as I age, but instead of reacting badly to it, I remembered state dependent memory.
 I relaxed myself and let it go.
 A few seconds later, the information popped back into my mind.

 The lesson for you is simple: Instead of getting frustrated when information evades you, relax into a confident state.
-It’s must more likely to help you remember things.
+It’s much more likely to help you remember things.

 What You Need to Know About Context Dependent Learning So You Can Remember More